Changpeng Zhao

-Changpeng Zhao (赵长鹏 (Zhào Chángpéng); born 1977), commonly known as CZ, is a businessman who co-founded and served as the CEO of Binance, the largest cryptocurrency exchange, from 2017 to 2023 when he stepped down after pleading guilty to money laundering charges in the US.
+Changpeng Zhao (赵长鹏 (Zhào Chángpéng); born 1977), commonly known as CZ, is a Canadian businessman who is known for co-founding the cryptocurrency company Binance.
+He has also served as CTO of OKCoin and CEO of Binance.
+According to Forbes, Zhao is the richest Canadian and the 17th-richest person in the world, with a net worth estimated at $111.1 billion as of April 2026.

-Born in the Chinese city of Lianyungang, Jiangsu, Zhao emigrated with his family to Canada after the 1989 Tiananmen Square protests and massacre.
-After majoring in computer science from McGill University, he developed order matching software for the Tokyo Stock Exchange and later futures trading software for Bloomberg Tradebook and established the automated trading startup Fusion Systems in Shanghai in 2005.
-He became involved with bitcoin in 2013, when he founded Blockchain.com and served as Chief Technology Officer of OKCoin.
-He co-founded Binance in 2017 which quickly grew into the world's largest cryptocurrency exchange by trading volume.
-The company launched its US operations in 2019.

-He resigned as the CEO in November 2023 after the U.S Department of Justice alleged he violated the Bank Secrecy Act and the International Emergency Economic Powers Act.
+He resigned as the CEO of Binance in November 2023 after the U.S Department of Justice alleged he violated the Bank Secrecy Act and the International Emergency Economic Powers Act.
 He pleaded guilty and was sentenced to four months in prison in April 2024.
 Zhao completed his sentence by September of the same year.
 In October 2025, Zhao was given a presidential pardon by President Donald Trump.
-The pardon was given amid extensive business dealings between Binance and World Liberty Financial, a cryptocurrency company owned by the Trump family.

-Zhao is a Canadian, UAE and French citizen.
-According to Forbes, Zhao is the richest Canadian and the 21st-richest person in the world, with a net worth estimated at $88.0 billion as of October 2025.

 Early life and education

-Changpeng Zhao was born in Lianyungang in China's Jiangsu province.
+Changpeng Zhao was born in Ganyu in China's Jiangsu province.
 His parents were both schoolteachers in China.
 His father Zhao Shengkai worked as a university instructor before he was branded a "pro-bourgeois intellect" and exiled to rural areas shortly after Zhao's birth.
-In late 1989, when he was 12 years old, he acquired a Canadian visa in 1989 and emigrated with his family to Canada after the events of Tiananmen Square.
+In late 1989, when he was 12 years old, he acquired a Canadian visa in 1989 and emigrated with his family to Canada after the Tiananmen Square protests and massacre.
 They settled down in Vancouver, British Columbia.
 During his teenage years in Canada, Zhao helped to support his family by holding down a number of service jobs, including working as a fast-food clerk at a McDonald's restaurant and a gas station.

 Zhao attended McGill University in Montreal, Quebec, where he majored in computer science.

-Early career
+Career

 After graduating from McGill, Zhao was selected for an internship in Tokyo working for a subcontractor of the Tokyo Stock Exchange, developing software for matching trade orders.
-He later went to work full-time for four years at Bloomberg Tradebook where he was a developer of futures trading software.
+He later went to work full-time for four years at Bloomberg Tradebook, where he was a developer of futures trading software.